OpenHaldex-S3

 6. Vehicle CAN Low (CANLB)

-Note: CAN High is Orange/Black, CAN Low is Orange/Brown.
+Note: CAN High is Orange/Black and CAN Low is Orange/Brown.

 Brake, park brake, and other unused OEM wires should be connected directly together to preserve the original circuit path.